Mathmagician8191/Liberty-Chess/Standards/ULCI.md

     search until the "stop" command.
 Do not exit the search without being told so in this mode!
 The server should still handle exiting the search, e.g. in case of a human player.

 * stop
-  Stop calculating as soon as possible, don't forget the "bestmove" token when finishing the search
+  Stop calculating as soon as possible, don't forget the "bestmove" token when finishing the search.
+Human players may take some time to respond to this.

+* info
+  The server has additional information for the client
+  * string <str>
+    The server has a generic message for the client
+  * clienterror <str>
+    The client's communication has an error
+  * servererror <str>
+    The server has an error message for the client

 * quit
   quit the program as soon as possible